-netif Specifies an IPMP group name, such as sc_ipmp0, or a public network interface card (NIC).
-If you specify a public NIC, Oracle Solaris Cluster attempts to create the required IPMP groups. node Specifies the name or ID of a node.
-To specify the global zone, or to specify a node without non-global zones, specify only node [,] This list is optional. required IPMP group If you omit this list, Oracle Solaris Cluster attempts to create the os.
+netif Specifies an IPMP group name, such as sc ipmp0, or a public network interface card (NIC).
+If you specify a public NIC, Oracle Solaris Cluster attempts to create the required IPMP groups.

+node Specifies the name or ID of a node.
+To specify the global zone, or to specify a node without non-global zones, specify only node[,...]

+This list is optional.
+If you omit this list, Oracle Solaris Cluster attempts to create the required IPMP groups.